knight-lang/knight-lang/specs.md

 - `unchanged`: The argument must be evaluated, and is passed unchanged.
 - `unevaluated`: The argument must not be evaluated at all before being passed.

-## Nullary (Arity 0)
+## Nullary (Arity 0) {#nullary-fns}

 ### `TRUE()` {#fn-true}
 The function `TRUE` simply returns the true boolean value.

-As discussed in the [Function Literals](#function-literals) section, `TRUE` may either be interpreted as a function of arity 0, or a literal value—they're equivalent.
+As discussed in the [Literals Functions](#literal-functions) section, `TRUE` may either be interpreted as a function of arity 0, or a literal value—they're equivalent.
 See the section for more details.

 ### `FALSE()` {#fn-false}
 The function `FALSE` simply returns the false boolean value.

-As discussed in the [Function Literals](#function-literals) section, `FALSE` may either be interpreted as a function of arity 0, or a literal value—they're equivalent.
+As discussed in the [Literals Functions](#literal-functions) section, `FALSE` may either be interpreted as a function of arity 0, or a literal value—they're equivalent.
 See the section for more details.

 ### `NULL()` {#fn-null}
 The function `NULL` simply returns the null value.

-As discussed in the [Function Literals](#function-literals) section, `NULL` may either be interpreted as a function of arity 0, or a literal value—they're equivalent.
+As discussed in the [Literals Functions](#literal-functions) section, `NULL` may either be interpreted as a function of arity 0, or a literal value—they're equivalent.
 See the section for more details.

 ### `@()` {#fn-empty-list}
 The function `@` simply returns the an empty list.
 This function exists because there's no easy way to get an empty list (other than `GET ,1 0 0`, which is terrible.)

-As discussed in the [Function Literals](#function-literals) section, `@` may either be interpreted as a function of arity 0, or a literal value—they're equivalent.
+As discussed in the [Literals Functions](#literal-functions) section, `@` may either be interpreted as a function of arity 0, or a literal value—they're equivalent.
 See the section for more details.

 ### `PROMPT()` {#fn-prompt}
 The prompt function reads a line (terminated either by `\n` or end of file being reached, whichever is first) from standard in.
 Before returning the line, if either a trailing `\r\n` or `\n` is present, strip it (regardless of the operating system).
 If there's nothing left in standard in (i.e. end of file was reached before reading anything), `null` should be returned instead.